There is nothing better than the smell of banana bread baking in the oven.

 2 teaspoons coconut palm sugar or brown sugar (8g)

 Preheat oven to 350 F. Add all dry banana bread ingredients to a large bowl and stir well.
 Add mashed banana, almond milk, vanilla extract, and butter or oil.
 Stir just until combined – do not overmix.
 Line two mini* loaf pans with parchment paper or spray with nonstick spray.
 Divide batter evenly between the two pans.
 Combine all streusel ingredients in a small bowl and mix until a crumbly texture is achieved.
 Divide streusel on top of the two loaves.
 Bake for 30-35 minutes.

 *Note: you may also bake this recipe in one regular size loaf pan, but keep in mind you may need to increase the baking time.

 *Protein powder: I have tested this recipe with both whey protein powder and vegan protein powder (pea and brown rice blend).
 The vegan protein powder will result in a slightly denser (but still incredibly delicious) banana bread, while the whey protein results in a more traditional banana bread texture.
-If using the vegan protein, you may need to add a few extra tablespoons of almond milk, as the vegan protein absorbs more liquid.
+If using vegan protein, you may need to add a few extra tablespoons of almond milk, as the vegan protein often absorbs more liquid.

 Check out my other eBooks here for tons more healthy dessert recipes 🙂